-- ESG Integration Risk: The ESG Integration employed by certain of BlackRock's active investment teams involves the consideration of certain ESG characteristics with the goal of enhancing long-term performance, but there is no guarantee that such results will be achieved.
+• ESG Integration Risk: The ESG Integration employed by certain of BlackRock's active investment teams involves the consideration of financially material E, S and/or G data or information with the objective of enhancing risk-adjusted returns of a clients' portfolio, but there is no guarantee that such results will be achieved.
 These ESG considerations will vary depending on a portfolio's particular investment strategies and may include consideration of third-party research as well as consideration of proprietary BlackRock research across the ESG risks and opportunities regarding an issuer.
 The ESG characteristics utilized in a portfolio's investment process are anticipated to evolve over time and one or more characteristics may not be relevant with respect to all issuers that are eligible for investment.
 Certain of these considerations may affect a portfolio's exposure to certain companies or industries.
-While portfolio management views ESG considerations as having the potential to contribute to a portfolio's long-term performance, there is no guarantee that such results will be achieved. - Sustainable Investing Risk.
-A portfolio that employs a sustainable investing strategy may seek to achieve sustainability-related outcomes, to achieve exposure to particular sustainability characteristics or themes, and/or to screen out certain companies and industries.
-Such sustainable investing strategies may reduce or increase a portfolio's exposure to certain companies or industries and the portfolio may forego certain investment opportunities as a result.
-Such portfolio's performance results may be lower than other portfolios that do not seek to invest in issuers based on sustainability characteristics or that use different criteria when screening out particular companies and industries.
+While portfolio management views ESG considerations as having the potential to contribute to a portfolio's long-term performance, there is no guarantee that such results will be achieved.